rovertm/CS-Curriculum/readme.md

 # Overview

 This repository is home to the core assets associated with my self-study curriculum.
-I'm currently studying `computer science & engineering`(`CSE`) with an emphasis on `data structures`, `algorithms`, `mathematics`, `programming`, `data science`, and `software engineering` -- vs role-specific coding bootcamps.
+I'm currently studying `computer science & engineering`(`CSE`), study topics include `data structures`, `algorithms`, `software engineering` and `data science`.

 I prioritize open & archived university coursework although I plug gaps with various other e-learning programs where necessary.

 I'm a full-time professional and complete coursework during free time.

 # Manifesto

 ### Tenets
-* Computational problem solving and modeling have profound carryover into non-`CSE` domains
-* `CSE` is _currently_ our best preparatory framework for solving rigorous problems in technology, business, economics
-* `CSE` _currently_ offers the best analogies to model, build, and analyze complex systems
+* `CSE` and computational thinking offer the most effective framework to model, build, and analyze complex systems
+* Computational problem solving has profound carryover into non-`CSE` domains
-* Foundational knowledge in `CSE` will be required to build, improve, and advise the next generation of deep technology products and services
+* Foundational knowledge in `CSE` will be required to build and improve the next generation of deep technology products and services
-* Self-study promotes greater cognitive strain and higher levels of comprehension vs hand-fed "TurboTax" courses
+* Self-study promotes greater cognitive strain and higher levels of comprehension vs click-through "TurboTax" online courses
-* Self-study develops valuable curriculum-agnostic skills: resourcefulness, organization, autonomy
+* Self-study develops critical curriculum-agnostic skills: resourcefulness, organization, autonomy

 ### Objectives